-A study of the principles of inheritance at the organismal, molecular, and population level.
-Topics include transmission mechanisms, linkage, DNA replication and expression, genetic control and population genetics.
+A study of the principles of inheritance at the organismal and molecular levels.
+Topics include transmission mechanisms, linkage, DNA replication and gene expression.
 The laboratory will include an introduction to current molecular genetics techniques.
 Both lecture and lab will emphasize problem solving and experimental data analysis.
 Three lectures and one 3-hour laboratory period per week.
 Prerequisites: BI 171-172 and CH 101-102 with a minimum grade of "C".
 Offered annually.
-Fall Semester.
+Fall semester.

-BI 305 Microbiology 4 Cr
+BI 305 Microbiology

 An introduction to the biology of the prokaryotes (bacteria and archaea) and the animal viruses.
 Course topics include bacterial cell structure, nutrition and metabolism, growth, genetics, traditional and molecular systematics, ecology of microorganisms, genetic engineering and biotechnology, antimicrobial agents, host parasite interactions, and major infectious diseases.
 Current methods in bacteriology are used in the identification of bacteria and the conducting of experiments.
-Prerequisite: BI 382 with a minimum grade of "C".
+Prerequisite: BI 281 with a minimum grade of "C".
 Fall semester.